JustFixNYC/who-owns-what/README.md

 docker-compose run app python dbtool.py loadtestdata
 ```

-This will build a nyc-db with test data, which is must faster
+This will build a nycdb with test data, which is must faster
-than downloading the whole nyc-db.
+than downloading the whole nycdb.
 You can, however, opt to
 download the whole thing by running
 `docker-compose run app python dbtool.py builddb`, but be
 prepared, as it will take a while!